ittaibxo/App-Migration/README.md

 - Launched two servers in private subnets
 - Followed the same configuration as Task 2.2
 - Created an NAT gateway and attached it to the private servers' route table to allow the servers to download and make updates over the internet.
-- Used session manager to allow users to access the web application through HTTP
+- Used session manager to allow users to access the web application through SSH

 ## Task 4: Allow a third party company to access the company's internal application for auditing purposes
 - The third party company should only have access to the intranet application through its web interface using HTTP and the underline database from their own AWS account.
 - To achieve this, I created a VPC peering connection with the third party comapny's AWS account.
-Then created an IAM role and granted full permission access of the "Trusted Advisor" service to the company.
+Then created an EC2 instance IAM role and granted least privileged access of the "Trusted Advisor" service to the third party company.

 ## Task 5: Storage requirements
 - The company stores files of customer information and that information contains PII (Personally Identifiable Information) and therefore should be encrypted at rest.
 The files are regularly accessed for 30 days and then need to be archived and records kept for 5 years.
 (Recommend a storage solution that will help the company meet this requirement.)

-To achieve this, I created an S3 bucket where the files will be stored and encrypted it using SSE-S3.
+To achieve this, I created an S3 bucket where the files will be stored and encrypted using SSE-S3.
 And then, I created a lifecycle policy on the bucket to transition the files from S3 standard after 30 days then move to Deep Glacier and remain there for 5 years.

 # ARCHITECTURE SOLUTION:

 ![original-aws-project-1 drawio](https://user-images.githubusercontent.com/94193627/211176980-e5955e94-04c1-434f-b6c3-d2df0ebe1604.svg)

-## Areas Of Improvement:
+# Areas Of Improvement:
 #### Make this solution serverless
-#### Add more services
+#### Make this solution more secure